 Affordable Housing Program

-Since 1990, with 10% of the Bank’s annual earnings set aside to support the program, the Bank has awarded more than $740 million in competitive AHP subsidies to produce over 100,000 units of quality affordable housing targeted to low- and moderate-income households.
+Since 1990, with 10% of the Bank’s annual earnings set aside to support the program, the Bank has awarded $784 million in competitive AHP subsidies to produce nearly 112,000 units of quality affordable housing targeted to low- and moderate-income households.
 AHP grants are awarded through a competitive application process.
 The Bank’s member financial institutions, working in partnership with community-based housing sponsors or developers, submit applications for specific projects and programs and the AHP provides funds to assist in the purchase, construction, or rehabilitation of affordable housing units.
 Funded projects cover a wide range of strategies and solutions, from historic preservation and adaptive reuse to new construction and rehabilitation and resale of foreclosed homes.
-Where AHP projects are developed, local economies are also given a real boost, as these projects create jobs, increase construction and consumer spending, and generate new tax revenues.
+Where AHP projects are developed, local economies are also given a meaningful boost, as these projects create jobs, increase construction and consumer spending, and generate new tax revenues.

 Federal Home Loan Bank of San Francisco